eClick Lending mortgage review

 - Good customer reviews.
 While limited compared to larger lenders, the vast majority of eClick reviews are positive.

-- Online application.
-Once you talk to the loan specialist over the phone, fill out your application online, monitor its status and upload documents.
+- Online and mobile application.
+Once you talk to a loan specialist over the phone, you can fill out your application online or through a mobile app, upload your documents securely and monitor your loan’s status.

 - Limited information online.
 You won’t find much information on eClick’s website for rates, fees, requirements or necessary documentation.